What are Colorectal Polyps?

 Colon polyps are common.
 Studies suggest that at least 30 percent of middle-aged people in the U.S. have colon polyps and others quote findings up to 50 percent of people over 60 years of age.

-The risk of developing colon cancer is increased by the size and number of polyps found at the initial exam and following exams.
+The risk of developing colon cancer is increased if the colon polyp is larger and number of polyps are found at the initial exam and following exams.
 If a polyp is larger than 1 centimeter, there is a greater risk that it contains cancer cells.